Swabian Jura: Fossils

 Fossils can be found everywhere in the Swabian Jura.
 Many large and important fossils were found here.
 At Holzmaden, outside of Weilheim unter Teck, a small private museum, called Urwelt-Museum Hauff, provides visitors with the opportunity to "dig" for fossils in their shale deposits.
 The Urwelt-Museum Hauff houses the world's largest petrified crinoid (sea-lily) colony with a size of 18 × 6 m and an age of about 180 million years.

 History and culture

 Prehistoric culture

 In a number of caves (including Vogelherd, Hohlenstein-Stadel, Geißenklösterle and Hohle Fels), all just a few kilometers apart, some of the oldest signs of human artifacts were found.
 Best known are: a mammoth, a horse head, a water bird, and two statues of a lion man all of surprising quality and all more than 30,000 years old.
 The oldest known musical instruments have been found here, too: flutes made from the bones of swans and griffon vultures, some 35,000 years old, and in 2004 a flute carved from the tusk of a mammoth dating from the Ice Age, around 37,000 years ago, and the oldest representation of the human body, the Venus of Schelklingen.

+More than 3,000 engraved signs have been documented on approximately 260 Aurignacian portable artifacts from the Swabian Jura caves, dated to approximately 40,000–34,000 years ago.
+Analysis indicated that the repeated lines, dots, and geometric marks exhibited structured patterning and measurable information content, suggesting the use of a conventionalized system of graphic signs.